gvergnaud/type-level-typescript-workshop/presentation/presentation.md

 }
 ```

-This is what type-level programming is! `DoSomething<A, B>` is type-level code written in a peculiar programming language that is entirely **different** from the language we are used to write everyday, but just as powerful.
+This is what type-level programming is! `DoSomething<A, B>` is type-level code written in a peculiar programming language that is entirely **different** from the language we are used to writing everyday, but just as powerful.
 We will call this language **Type Level TypeScript** (TLTS).

 ## The data